NileshYadav-06/tinder4devs/homework.md

 - Create a userSchema and user model
 - Create POST/signup API to add data to database
 - Write logic to push some document usong API calls from postman to save on DB
+- Error handling using try , catch when save the documents to DB -JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup  API dynamic to recieve data from the end use ("postman or browser")